xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/overview.md

 ### Product details page

-On the product details page, the module adds some quantity related settings that can be used to set:
+On the product details page, the addon provides some quantity related settings that can be used to adjust the following properties:

-*   the length of the fractional part of product quantity;
+*   **Length of fractional part of quantity**: The length of the fractional part of product quantity.
-*   custom product quantity units;
+*   **Quantity units**: Custom product quantity units.
-*   allowed quantities for adding to cart.
+*   **Allowed quantities**: Allowed quantities for adding to cart.

 ![]({{site.baseurl}}/attachments/9666749/9634633.png)